 Further Design and Analysis

-“Databases: Reports for databases” takes the design further, so you can learn to select and arrange data from your database, and present it using reports.
+The videos in “Databases: Reports for databases” take your design further, so you can learn to select and arrange data from your database, and present it using reports.
 Manage and format the detailed elements as well as the overall layout of your reports, to create reports that are clearly laid out and useful for interpreting your results.

 You will soon want to create your own queries, to interrogate the collected information and begin to draw conclusions.
 “Databases: Queries and data analysis” looks at this, and shows how to build calculations into your database, and how action queries can automate the flow of data for your project.